Why Rock Music Is Dead and What You Can Do About It

 You’ll see some total garbage on there too, but this was the disco era after all.
 The point is that, even during the heyday of disco, rock musicians were well appreciated.
 Remember, these are the most popular singles of 1978 overall, from all genres.

-Going back ten years, I see eight rock bands represented in the 2005 Hot 100.
+Going back a few years, I see eight rock bands represented in the 2005 Hot 100.
 In 1995, there are eleven.
 In 1985, during the decade when I started playing guitar, I count a whopping nineteen different bands with singles in the Hot 100, and that doesn’t include solo artists like Bruce Springsteen, Brian Adams, Phil Collins and David Lee Roth.

 So what happened, and why have things gone so badly off the rails?